Working with LND and Docker

 alice$ lncli --network=testnet connect <faucet_identity_address>@<faucet_host>

-After a connection is achieved, the Faucet
+After a connection is achieved, the Faucet node should create the channel

-and send some amount of bitcoins to Alice
+and send some amount of bitcoins to Alice.

 What you may do next?: